×

 Frequently Asked Questions

 Hospice care is specialized care for patients who have a life-limiting illness.
 When medication can only comfort but not cure, our caring staff at Shiloh Hospice remain at your loved one’s side until the end.
+It is comfort-focused care required to manage symptoms, support family and also to increase the quality of life for people suffering at the end stage of their disease progression.
 We want to help you focus on spending time with your loved one and experience meaningful moments.
 Hospice care involves an integrative approach and often includes pain and symptom management, spiritual support and physical, social and emotional care.

 What is the right time for hospice?